saymrwulf/tensorflow/notes.md

 2017-05-28T19:32:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (tensorflow) 2017-05-28T20:46:00 - Refactor for clarity, might break a few tests though (tensorflow) 2017-05-28T02:14:00 - Implementing approach from a new paper read last night (tensorflow)
+2003 paper) (tensorflow) 2017-05-28T20:46:00 - Refactor for clarity, might break a few tests though (tensorflow) 2017-05-28T02:14:00 - Implementing approach from a new paper read last night (tensorflow) 2017-06-30T19:30:00 - Quick fix, referencing a known issue from the official repo (tensorflow)